UK Happenings

 Students work to clean and assess donated medical equipment.
 The equipment is then refurbished and given to those in need.
 Photo provided.

-The University of Kentucky Center of Excellence in Rural Health located in Hazard, Ky. has served as a hub of resources for community members following July's catastrophic flood.
+The University of Kentucky Center of Excellence in Rural Health located in Hazard, Ky., has served as a hub of resources for community members following the July 2022 catastrophic flood.
 Photo by Hilary Brown

 HAZARD, Ky.
 (Aug.
 25, 2022) — As Eastern Kentuckians continue cleaning up from the catastrophic flooding that devastated their region in late July, the list of needs continues to grow.